Simple and Inexpensive Thanksgiving Tablescaping Ideas

 - Spray paint is magic in a bottle for holiday decorating.
 It works on almost any finish and makes old stuff look trendy.

-3) Embrace the Kitschy
+3) Embrace the Kitsch

 Image by No-longer-here from Pixabay